OCA/l10n-brazil/l10n_br_pos_cfe/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-Integração com equipamento CF-E para emissão de Cupom Fiscal.
+Integração e emissão da CF-e através do Ponto de Venda para equipamentos SAT (SP) e MF-e (CE).

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.